ibexa/documentation-developer/docs/permissions/permission_overview.md

 The `canUser()` method checks if the user can perform a given action with the selected object.

-For example: `canUser('content', 'edit', $content, [$location] );` checks the `content/edit` permission for the provided Content item at the provided Location.
+For example: `canUser('content', 'edit', $content, [$location] );` checks the `content/edit` permission for the provided content item at the provided Location.

 ### Blocking access to controller action